-The principal competition for our offshore pipelines includes other crude oil and natural gas pipeline systems as well as producers who may elect to build or utilize their own production handling facilities.
-Our offshore pipelines compete for new production on the basis of geographic proximity to the production, cost of connection, available capacity, transportation rates and access to onshore markets.
-In addition, the ability of our offshore pipelines to access future reserves will be subject to our ability, or the producers' ability, to fund the significant capital expenditures required to connect to the new production.
-In general, most of our offshore pipelines are not subject to regulatory rate-making authority, and the rates our offshore pipelines charge for services are dependent on the quality of the service required by the customer and the amount and term of the reserve commitment by that customer.
+Our principal competition in our offshore pipeline transportation business includes other crude oil and natural gas pipeline systems as well as producers who may elect to build or utilize their own production handling facilities.
+We compete for new production on the basis of geographic proximity to the source, cost of connection, available capacity, transportation rates and access to onshore markets.
+In addition, our access to future reserves will depend on our ability, or the producers' ability, to fund the significant capital expenditures required to connect to the new production.
+In general, most of our offshore pipelines are not subject to regulatory rate-making authority, and the rates we charge for services are dependent on the quality of the service required by the customer and the amount and term of the reserve commitment by that customer.

-Sodium Minerals and Sulfur Services
+Soda and Sulfur Services

-Our sodium minerals and sulfur services segment consists of our Alkali Business and our sulfur removal business as discussed in further detail below.
+Our soda and sulfur services segment consists of our Alkali Business and our sulfur services business as discussed in further detail below.